golden75/Model_Plant_RNA_Seq/README.md

 2. Accessing Raw Data using SRA-Toolkit
 3. Quality Control using Sickle
 4. Aligning Reads to a Genome using HISAT2
-5. Transcript Assembly and Quantification with StrigTie
+5. Transcript Assembly and Quantification with StringTie
 6. Differential Expression using Ballgown
 7. Topological networking using Cytoscape
 8. Conclusion